 Migration Governance Reform

 Yet such intra-continental migration tends to be disruptive because it is poorly managed migration.
 This is not helped by the state of research on migration, which is mostly focused on refugees and human rights.
-The NSI will review the current data on migration in South Africa and in Africa, including on civil registration and documentation of identification, management of information on criminal and security risks, management of cooperative agreements to exchange relevant information between African countries.
+The NSI will review on the current data on migration on South Africa and in Africa, including on civil registration and documentation of identification, management of information on criminal and security risks, management of cooperative agreements to exchange relevant information between African countries.
 We will review the impact of current policies, initiatives and practices, with a view to propose better ways of managing borders and migration in South Africa and on the African continent.